OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document) Definitive.md

 The `WindowManager`'s global input handler is the final authority on clicks that are not consumed by other UI controls.
 It is responsible for deselection and closing windows when the user clicks on the "background".

 1.  **Event**: An unhandled mouse click is detected.
-2.  **Check Modals**: The handler iterates through all active modal windows.
-If the click is within the rect of any modal's content panel, the event is ignored (as the modal's own logic or `BackgroundBlocker` will handle it).
+2.  **Check Primary Windows**: The handler iterates through all active primary windows.
+If the click is within the rect of any window's content panel, the event is ignored (as the window's own logic or `BackgroundBlocker` will handle it).
 3.  **Check Inspection Windows**: The handler iterates through all active inspection windows (`_inspection_window_groups`).
 If the click is within the rect of any inspection window, the event is ignored (as the window's own `STOP` filter will handle it for pruning).
 4.  **Global Close/Deselect**: If all checks fail, the click is a true "background" click. `WindowManager` will then:
     *   Call `InteractionManager.clear_selection()` to deselect any selected view.